napari/napari/docs/tutorials/fundamentals/installation.md

 conda update napari
 ```

-If you want install napari with PySide2 backend you need to install it using
+If you want to install napari with PySide2 as the backend you need to install it using

 ```sh
 conda install -c conda-forge napari PySide2